On the conjugacy class exponent of the finite simple groups: Introduction

 \end{prop}

 The following problem has attracted a lot of attention.

 \textbf{Problem 4}.
 For a finite simple group $G$ and a non-trivial conjugacy class $C$ determine $\cn_G(C)$.

 Note that $e_G(C)-1$ is equal to the minimal integer $l>0$ such that $C^{-1}\subset C^{l}$.
-In this form Problems 1,2 are related with a problem on the diameter of a Cayley graph for finite simple group \cite{LScn, LL}; the latter requires computing $cn_{G}(C\cup C^{-1})$, the minimal number $d$ such that $G=(C\cup C^{-1})^d$.
+In this form Problems 1,2 are related with a problem on the diameter of a Cayley graph for finite simple group \cite{LScn, LL}; the latter requires computing $\cn_{G}(C\cup C^{-1})$, the minimal number $d$ such that $G=(C\cup C^{-1})^d$.
 We clearly have $\cn_G(C)\leq \cn_{G}(C\cup C^{-1}) \cdot (e_G(C)-1)$.

 Significant results on computing $\cn(G)$ are obtained in \cite{AH}.
 Later Lev \cite{Lev1996} proved that $\cn(\PSL_n(q))=n$ for $q>3$.
 The most advanced results on Problem 4 are obtained in \cite{egh}, where the authors obtained upper bounds for $\cn(G)$ for finite simple groups of Lie type.
-They proved that $\cn(G)$ is bounded in terms of the rank of $G$, as well as a number of results on $\cn_G(C)$ for specific conjugacy classes $C$ of $G$.
+They showed that $\cn(G)$ is bounded in terms of the rank of $G$, and proved a number of results on $\cn_G(C)$ for specific conjugacy classes $C$ of $G$.
 We benefit from those results as $e(G)\leq \cn(G)$.
 As mentioned above, $e(G)=\cn(G)$ for infinitely many groups $\PSL_n(q)$.
 We wish to specify the following problem.